manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-install-db/install-desktop-server/install-desktop-server.md

     The installer displays this window because you opted to run the scripts manually in a previous step.
 Note that the window displays only one script, *`root.sh`*.
 It does not display any script to configure the inventory.
 As you have installed Oracle Database in the previous task, inventory on your host is already configured.

-1. Open a new terminal window and run another script *`root.sh`* located in Oracle home.
+1. Open a new terminal window and run another script *`root.sh`* located in Oracle home 2.

     ```
 	$ <copy>sudo /u01/app/oracle/product/23.0.0/dbhome_2/root.sh</copy>